Ivan-Gergichanov/CPUUtil/README.md

  run it with command "go run sensor" for default values

 ## Usage guide
 **Note: If you are getting issues try to run the terminal as administrator or super user.
-If probles persist, submit an Issue**\
+If problems persist, submit an Issue**\
  General usage is sensor --help --type=<CPU_Temp,CPU_Usage> --duration=<seconds> --format=<JSON,YAML> --unit=<C,F>\
  For help on how to use it use "go run sensor --help"\
  Sensor has two modes of operation denoted by --type<CPU_Temp,CPU_Usage>\